twenders/twenders/_posts/2020-04-14-thetwender.md

     Leads to Ian and Jasmine's puzzle, a page of Lorem Ipsum where individual letters colored slightly differently.
 Decoding the hex codes of each color in ascii, thinking of each hex code as three two-digit groups, resulted in the password.
 Includes snarky Easter Egg if you look at the source code.
   </details>
 - **Apply**
+   <details><summary>Solution</summary>
     Password <code>Apply yourself</code>.
-    Leads to Zoe's two stanza limerick, where a majority of letters were scrambled and color coded.
-The top of the page indicates a key, where you use the previous three passwords to determine the color coding system.
+    Leads to Zoe's two-stanza limerick, where a majority of letters were scrambled and color coded.
+The top of the page indicates a key, where you use the previous three passwords to determine the color coding system of shifting letters left/right/up/down on the keyboard.
 The bolded word at the end is the password for the final page.
   </details>
 - **Links**
  <details><summary>Solution</summary>